fr407041/mnist-siamese-neural-network-for-R-code/README.md

 test_images  <- mnist$test$x
 test_labels  <- mnist$test$y
 ```

-You can visualize the mnist's data as blow.
-The title is its label and image is its array.
+You can see what the MNIST data looks like below.
+The label corresponds to the number in the image.
+Note that the array for each sample has been divided by 255, so the maximum value is 1 (white) and the minimum value is 0 (black).

-<br>Because I have divide 255, so the maximum of sample's array is 1(white) and the minimum of sample's array is 0(black).
+Even if you're not a technical reader, don't worry!
+This guide will provide an accessible introduction to building a siamese neural network.

 ```
 par(mar = c(0,0,4,0))
 i <- 1